EssesDev/psg_video_navigator/README.md

 ## Troubleshooting
 - Fixed an `AttributeError` in MVC initialization by passing the controller to the view at creation, ensuring robust dependency injection.
 - Resolved Tkinter/PyAutoGUI compatibility by using Python 3.11.7 with `python3-tk` on Ubuntu 22.04.
+- Fixed `AttributeError` in menu bar by using lambda for safe controller method access.

 ## Future Improvements
 - Save click configurations to a JSON file.